‘But what are kings, when regiment is gone,

 Edward II is a play about homosexuality, the abuse of power and a quarrelling court.
-Filled with song and poetry and heart and guts, it is a violent, sumptuous and altogether thrilling ride of a Renaissance piece set in the period it was written (1593 or thereabouts).
+Filled with song and poetry and heart and guts, it is a violent, sumptuous and altogether thrilling ride, set in the period of Edward's rule, but with a contemporary edge.
 Ten actors and three musicians will take on this incredibly visceral story in the candlelit beauty of the Sam Wanamaker Playhouse.

 On the Shoulders of Ghosts

 Our second festival of the season probes the fine, if not invisible, line between the personal and the political.

 On the Shoulders of Ghosts runs February – April 2019 and includes Edward II, Richard II and After Edward.